-Led by Artistic Director Peter C Brosius and Managing Director Kimberly Motes, Children's Theatre Company (CTC) is the world’s leading theatre for young people and their families and is one of the 20 largest producing theatres in the United States.
-A winner of the regional Tony Award, CTC creates extraordinary theatre experiences that educate, challenge and inspire young people.
-It has set standards of excellence in the quality of its productions, commitment to new work, and innovative education and community partnerships.
+Led by Artistic Director Peter C Brosius and Managing Director Kim Motes, Children's Theatre Company (CTC) is the nation’s leading theatre for multigenerational audiences and is one of the 20 largest producing theatres in the United States.
+A winner of the Tony Award® for Outstanding Regional Theatre, CTC creates extraordinary theatre experiences that educate, challenge, and inspire young people.
+It has set standards of excellence in the quality of its productions, commitment to new work, innovative education programs, and community partnerships.

 Information on Internships can be found here.

 Overhire Costume Cutter/Drapers & Stitchers

 Run Crew Positions

 Overhire Carpenters and Scenic Artists

 March 4 – May 9

 Send letter, resume and list of references to:

 Responsibilities include: Preset, maintenance and cleaning of the stage, scenery and props as assigned.
 Shifting, flying and maneuvering of scenery/props in a consistent, accurate manner as assigned.
 Other duties may include: follow spot operation, special effects operation, puppeteering, and assistance to the Wardrobe Staff for quick changes.